rithythul/papers/koompi/koompi-os-ai-powered.md

 ### Implementation

 - Rust-based wrapper around pacman and paru
-- Transaction safety with rollback capability
+- Transaction safety with rollback capability <!-- possible on archlinux? -->
 - Integration with MCP for context awareness

 ## KOOMPI Terminal